-This post is the second post in the series ‘The Story of Thai Democracy’, where I’ll be covering the political history of Thailand since the transition from absolute to constitutional monarchy.
-You can read the previous posts in this series here.
+This post is the second post in the series ‘The Story of Thai Democracy’, covering the political history of Thailand since the transition from absolute to constitutional monarchy.
+You can see the rest of this project here.

 On a winter day in Paris, seven men met together in a coffee shop.
-They were all Siamese, but they were also a diverse group, with three army officers, two law students, and a diplomat.
+While they were all Siamese, they were a diverse group, with three army officers, two law students, and a diplomat.
 What united them was their goal: over the course of five days, the seven men founded what would later become the Khana Ratsadon (‘People’s Party’) and plotted a revolution.

 I do not mean to seize the throne, nor to abolish it; my only mission is to place the monarchy under a constitution, and to form a parliament, so that all the people can have a voice in their government.

 If it seemed all too easy, it was because they had barely yet to confront any other armed forces outside the Khana Ratsadon’s control.
 Much still depended on the reaction of the king.
-King Rama VII, upon hearing of the revolution in Bangkok, immediately gathered his advisors to discuss their next course of action.
+Upon hearing of the revolution in Bangkok, he immediately gathered his advisors to discuss their next course of action.
 There were still many loyalist units of the military that could be used to march on Bangkok.
-The king, however, decided against this; he declared that he “could not sit on a throne besmirched by blood”, and he had already favoured the granting of a constitution in any case, so there was little point in resisting the revolution.
+The king, however, decided against this; he declared that he “could not sit on a throne besmirched by blood”.

 But he did not remain so for long.
-Conflicts within the Khana Ratsadon soon bubbled up (which will be explored further in the next post); Phraya Manopakorn Nititada, a conservative official who had been appointed as the first prime minister, was ousted, and after that point the king’s relations with the Khana Ratsadon nearly reached breaking point.
-The Khana Ratsadon became increasingly dictatorial in nature, and the king saw that monarchial absolutism had only been replaced by military absolutism.
+The king eventually clashed with the new government.
+Conflicts within the Khana Ratsadon soon bubbled up; Phraya Manopakorn Nititada, a conservative official who had been appointed as the first prime minister, was ousted, and after that point the king’s relations with the Khana Ratsadon nearly reached breaking point.
+The Khana Ratsadon became increasingly dictatorial in nature.
 After a failed countercoup by loyalist conservative forces (known as the Boworadet rebellion), the king decided to leave the country and reside in England.
 An ultimatum was issued: the king would only return if guarantees were made for his safety, and the Khana Ratsadon agreed to turn the National Assembly into a fully elected body.
 The Khana Ratsadon refused.
 The king abdicated on March 2, 1935.

 In his letter to the government announcing his abdication, King Rama VII wrote: